neuro4ml/neuro4ml.github.io/Week_5/3-Training_Surrogate.md

 :align: center
 ```

 Friedemann Zenke, who built this dataset, keeps [a table](https://zenkelab.org/resources/spiking-heidelberg-datasets-shd/) of the best performers, and at the time of recording the best was around 95%.
 The key innovation there was to allow for trainable delays between neurons.
-That’s great performance, but I’m pretty sure it’ll go higher.
+That's great performance, but I'm pretty sure it'll go higher.
 Maybe one of you can beat that score?

 ```{figure} figures/btable.png
 :label: besttab